TrueBlocks/trueblocks-core/docs/content/data-model/chaindata.md

 As mentioned above, other than the first trace, traces represent calls into other smart contracts.
 Because of this, the trace results closely resembles the fields of the [receipt](#receipts).

-The following commands produce and manage `TraceResults`:
+The following commands produce and manage traceresults:

 - [chifra traces](/docs/chifra/chaindata/#chifra-traces)
 - [chifra export](/docs/chifra/accounts/#chifra-export)

-Traceresult data is made of the following data fields:
+Traceresult data is made of the following fields:

 | Field       | Description                                                                    | Type    |
 | ----------- | ------------------------------------------------------------------------------ | ------- |